bitrockteam/bitrock-website/src/blog/bringing-gdpr-in-kafka-with-vault.md

 ## Part 2: Technicalities

-In the previous part we drafted the general idea behind the integration of HashiCorp Vault and Apache Kafka for performing a fine grained encryption at rest of the messages to address GDPR compliance requirements within Kafka.
+In the previous part we drafted the general idea behind the integration of HashiCorp Vault and Apache Kafka for performing a fine grained encryption at rest of the messages, in order to address GDPR compliance requirements within Kafka.
 In this part, instead, we do a deep dive on how to bring this idea alive.

 ![](/img/schermata-2020-07-23-alle-15-14-36.png)

 <br/>

-##### Vault Transit Secret Engine
+##### Vault Transit Secrets Engine

 Vault Transit secrets engine is part of Vault Open Source, and it is really easy to get started with.
 Setting the engine up is just a matter of enabling it and creating some encryption keys: